kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 2. Getting Started Guide, including Prerequisites
 3. How to deploy Windows nodes in Kubernetes
 4. Overview of Networking on Windows
-5. Links to documentation on how to deploy and use CNI plugins for Windows
+5. Links to documentation on how to deploy and use CNI plugins for Windows (example for OVN - https://github.com/openvswitch/ovn-kubernetes/tree/master/contrib)
+6. Links to documentation on how to deploy Windows nodes for public cloud providers or other Kubernetes distributions (example for Rancher - https://rancher.com/docs//rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/)
-6. How to schedule Windows Server containers, including examples
+7. How to schedule Windows Server containers, including examples
-7. Advanced: How to use metrics and the Horizontal Pod Autoscaler
+8. Advanced: How to use metrics and the Horizontal Pod Autoscaler
-8. Advanced: How to use Group Managed Service Accounts
+9. Advanced: How to use Group Managed Service Accounts
-9. Advanced: How to use Taints and Tolerations for a heterogeneous compute cluster (Windows + Linux)
+10. Advanced: How to use Taints and Tolerations for a heterogeneous compute cluster (Windows + Linux)
-10. Advanced: How to use Hyper-V isolation (not a stable feature yet)
+11. Advanced: How to use Hyper-V isolation (not a stable feature yet)
-11. Advanced: How to build Kubernetes for Windows from source
+12. Advanced: How to build Kubernetes for Windows from source
-12. Supported functionality (with examples where appropriate)
+13. Supported functionality (with examples where appropriate)
-13. Known Limitations
+14. Known Limitations
-14. Unsupported functionality
+15. Unsupported functionality
-15. Resources for contributing and getting help
+16. Resources for contributing and getting help - Includes troubleshooting help and links to additional troubleshooting guides like https://docs.microsoft.com/en-us/virtualization/windowscontainers/kubernetes/common-problems

 ## Implementation History
 - Alpha was released with Kubernetes v.1.5